HOW DOES OUR PRIDE KILL US

 - won’t admit one’s failures–has to be seen as good or right,

 - believes we are smarter or better than others, when we aren’t,

-- loves to excel in our talents and gifts for self glory.
+- loves to excel in our talents and gifts for self glory–to show off.

-These are our typical understandings of what our pride is…but it is much more.
-We need to learn exactly what kind of prides we are infected with so to properly seek its treatment.
+These are our typical understandings of what our negative pride is…but it is much more.
+We need to learn exactly what kinds of pride we are infected with so to properly seek its treatment.

 Greatest Blessings = Greatest Pride

-Most sadly, those who are most blessed especially those with faith, talents, accomplishments, knowledge and/or authority, etc. are tragically the ones who tend to have the greatest blinding pride.
+Most sadly, those who are most blessed especially those with great acts of faith, talents, accomplishments, knowledge and/or authority, gifts from God, and alike, are tragically the ones who tend to have the greatest blinding pride.
 We just can’t see our sickness.